Ian-Joseph/CleanCity/Tests/test-cases.md

 4. Submit a form and observe result.
 5. Check layout, media, and responsiveness.

-**Expected Result:**  Verify that all features work correctly, pages display properly, and no visual or functional issues occur in Chrome.
+**Expected Result:** All features should work correctly, pages display properly, and no visual or functional issues occur in Chrome.

+**Actual Result:** All features works correctly, pages display properly, and no visual or functional issues occur in Chrome.

 ---